-- An immediate initial assessment that follows internationally accepted procedures is carried out by appropriately experienced personnel. - The assessment is conducted in cooperation with a multi-sectoral team (water and sanitation, nutrition, food, shelter, health), local authorities, representatives of the affected population and humanitarian agencies intending to respond to the situation. - The information is gathered and presented in a way that allows for transparent and consistent decision making.
+An immediate initial assessment that follows internationally accepted procedures is carried out by appropriately experienced personnel.

+The assessment is conducted in cooperation with a multi-sectoral team (water and sanitation, nutrition, food, shelter, health), local authorities, women and men from the affected population and humanitarian agencies intending to respond to the situation.

+The information is gathered and presented in a way that allows for transparent and consistent decision-making.